anthonymich01/maintony/README.md

 - Assign Students to Courses 🏫
 - Students Pagination 🔖
 - **_somewhat_** Mobile Friendly 😂
-- Database files will be **persisted** in `maintony/db/data/` so you can easily backup / restore your database files
+- Database will be **persisted** in `maintony/db/data/` so you can easily backup / restore your database files 💾

 ## Stacks